INEXdev/ArduinoAVR/README.md

 # INEX Arduino AVR core addon for INEX's AVR products

-INEX Arduino AVR core addon (work on 1.8.x and new 2.0 IDE) (In development, still be tested, If any error please inform me at dev[at]inex.co.th)
+INEX Arduino AVR core addon (work on 1.8.x and new 2.0 IDE) (In development, testing, If any error please inform me at dev[at]inex.co.th)

 # Board support
 ATX-2